Well-posedness for mean-field evolutions arising in superconductivity: Introduction

 The simplified model~\eqref{eq:LZh} describes the mean-field limit of the gradient-flow evolution of any particle system with Coulomb interactions~\cite{D-15}.
 As such, it is related to nonlocal aggregation and swarming models, which have attracted a lot of mathematical interest in recent years (see e.g.~\cite{Bertozzi-Laurent-Leger-12,Carrillo-Choi-Hauray-14} and the references therein); they consist in replacing the Coulomb potential $(-\triangle)^{-1}$ by a convolution with a more general kernel corresponding to an attractive (rather than repulsive) nonlocal interaction.
 Equation~\eqref{eq:LZh} was first studied by Lin and Zhang~\cite{Lin-Zhang-00}, who established global existence for vortex-sheet initial data $\omega|_{t=0}\in\Pc(\R^2)$, and uniqueness in some Zygmund space.
-To prove global existence for such rough initial data, they proceed by regularization of the data, then passing to the limit in the equation using the compactness given by some very strong a priori estimates obtained by ODE type arguments.
+To prove global existence for such rough initial data, they proceed by regularization of the data, then passing to the limit in the equation using the compactness given by some very strong a priori estimates obtained by ODE arguments.
 As our main source of inspiration, their approach is described in more detail in the sequel.
-When viewing~\eqref{eq:LZh} as a mean-field model for the motion of the Ginzburg-Landau vortices in a superconductor, there is also interest in changing sign solutions and the correct model is then rather~\eqref{eq:LZh0}, for which global existence and uniqueness have been investigated in~\cite{Du-Zhang-03,Masmoudi-Zhang-05}.
-In~\cite{Ambrosio-S-08,Ambrosio-Mainini-S-11}, using an energy approach where the equation is seen as a formal gradient flow in the Wasserstein space of probability measures (à la Otto~\cite{Otto-01}), made rigorous by the minimizing movement approach of Ambrosio, Gigli and Savaré~\cite{Ambrosio-Gigli-Savare}, analogues of equations~\eqref{eq:LZh0}--\eqref{eq:LZh} were studied in a 2D bounded domain, taking into account the possibility of mass entering or exiting the domain.
-In the case of nonnegative vorticity $\omega\ge0$, essentially the same existence and uniqueness results are established in that setting in~\cite{Ambrosio-S-08} as for~\eqref{eq:LZh}.
-In the case $\omega\ge0$ on the whole plane, still a different approach was developed by Serfaty and V\'azquez~\cite{S-Vazquez-14}, where equation~\eqref{eq:LZh} is obtained as a limit of nonlocal diffusions, and where uniqueness is further established for bounded solutions using transport arguments à la Loeper~\cite{Loeper-06}.
+When viewing~\eqref{eq:LZh} as a mean-field model for the motion of the Ginzburg-Landau vortices in a superconductor, there is also interest in changing sign solutions and the correct model is then rather~\eqref{eq:LZh0}, for which global existence and uniqueness have been investigated in~\cite{Du-Zhang-03,Masmoudi-Zhang-05}, but for which an $\Ld^p$ well-posedness theory is still missing.
+In~\cite{Ambrosio-S-08,Ambrosio-Mainini-S-11}, using an energy approach where the equation is seen as a formal gradient flow in the Wasserstein space of probability measures à la Otto~\cite{Otto-01}, made rigorous by the minimizing movement approach of Jordan, Kinderlehrer, and Otto~\cite{JKO-98} (see also~\cite{Ambrosio-Gigli-Savare}), analogues of equations~\eqref{eq:LZh0}--\eqref{eq:LZh} were studied in a 2D bounded domain, taking into account the possibility of mass entering or exiting the domain.
+In the case of nonnegative vorticity $\omega\ge0$, essentially the same existence and uniqueness results as those by Lin and Zhang were established in that setting in~\cite{Ambrosio-S-08}.
+In the case $\omega\ge0$ on the whole plane, still a different approach was developed by Serfaty and V\'azquez~\cite{Serfaty-Vazquez-14}, where equation~\eqref{eq:LZh} is obtained as a limit of nonlocal diffusions, and where uniqueness is further established for bounded solutions using transport arguments à la Loeper~\cite{Loeper-06}.
 Note that no uniqueness is expected to hold for general measure solutions of~\eqref{eq:LZh} (see~\cite[Section~8]{Ambrosio-S-08}).
 In the present paper, we focus on the case $\omega\ge0$ on the whole plane $\R^2$.